kjfreidhof/Ubuntu-Docos/README.md

 # Hello my name is kjfreidhof also known as techdoc on youtube

-# and this is Docos which is just my ubuntu script
+# and this is Docos which is just my ubuntu scripts

 # This script has alot going on with it so let me explain here the best i can